ms/buildtogether.tech/src/design/index.md

 non-experts in any field is how quickly experts can rule out possibilities [% b Schon1984 %].
 Whether it is software design, chess, or medical diagnosis, [% i "novice" %]novices[% /i %] check to see if their plan will work;
-experts, on the other hand, search for a refutation---a reason why it won't---so that they can narrow their focus as early as possible.
+experts, on the other hand, search for a refutation—a reason why it won't—so that they can narrow their focus as early as possible.
 One way to do this is to jump back and forth between a high-level plan and its low-level consequences; if one of those consequences reveals a flaw in the plan, they go back to the high